-The Articles of Incorporation require the Board of Directors generally to use commercially reasonable efforts to cause the Company to qualify as a REIT.

-The business combination provisions and, if the applicable provision in the Bylaws is rescinded, the control share acquisition provisions of the MGCL, the provisions of the Articles of Incorporation on removal of directors and the advance notice provisions of the Bylaws could delay, defer or prevent a transaction or a change in control of the Company that might involve a premium price for holders of Shares or otherwise be in their best interests.
+The Articles of Incorporation require the Board of Directors generally to use its best efforts to cause the Company to qualify as a REIT.
+Although the Company has opted to not be governed by Maryland's business combination and control share acquisition statutes, if the Company's Articles of Incorporation and Bylaws are amended to include them, such provisions of the MGCL could delay, defer or prevent a transaction or a change in control of the Company that might involve a premium price for holders of Shares or otherwise be in their best interests.